Jammerwoch/connect-bundle/README.md

 app.use(bundler);
 ```

 In this example, we've configured two distinct bundles, `desktop` and `mobile`.
 Bundles can be named whatever you like; this is just an example.
 You can have as many or as few bundles as you want.
 For JavaScript, you also must specify a location, such as `'head'`, `'afterBodyOpen'` or `'afterBodyClose'` (these are common places to include JavaScript).
-It is assumed that all CSS will be referenced in `<head>`, so CSS locations don't have a location.
+It is assumed that all CSS will be referenced in `<head>`, so CSS bundles don't have a location.

 Now in your views (this example uses Handlebars):